ibmdb/java_reactive_driver/readme.md

 1. Debugging Guide

 ## API Documentation
-Java API docs are available in the ...jar file.
-Download and extract to get the html files.
+Java API docs are available in the db2-r2dbc-1.0.0-javadoc.jar file.
+Consult your IDE instructions to add this javadoc jar to get context sensitive help.
+You can also download and extract this jar to get the html files containing the API doc.

 ## Samples
 The following samples demonstrate how this driver can be used in a Java Reactive application.